Honorees Receive $5,000 to $10,000 to Donate to Favorite Organizations

 April 16, 2012, Chicago, IL — Sixteen people will be honored with prestigious Reintegration Awards (see below for more info) for their outstanding efforts to improve the lives of individuals with serious mental illnesses during the 42nd National Council Mental Health and Addictions Conference, April 15-17, in Chicago.
 The awards also celebrate the achievements of people living with schizophrenia or bipolar disorder who have overcome a multitude of obstacles to improve their lives and the lives of their peers.

-“These awards are a testament to the dedication of the professionals, friends, family members and consumer leaders who help those struggling with mental illness, particularly in providing tools and supports that promote recovery,” said Linda Rosenberg, President and CEO of the National Council for Behavioral Health (National Council).
+“These awards are a testament to the dedication of the professionals, friends, family members and consumer leaders who help those struggling with mental illness, particularly in providing tools and supports that promote recovery,” said Linda Rosenberg, President and CEO of the National Council for Mental Wellbeing (National Council).
 “These remarkable stories of recovery also prove that a mental illness, like a physical illness, is real, common and treatable.”

 An estimated one in five Americans ages 18 and older suffers from a diagnosable mental illness every year.
 The World Health Organization has reported that four of the 10 leading causes of disability in the U.S. and other developed countries are mental disorders.